Newport and District Football League

 The Newport and District Football League (currently billed as The Monmouthshire Building Society Newport and District Football League for sponsorship reasons) is a football league covering the city of Newport and surrounding areas in South Wales.
 The headquarters are located at Newport Civic Centre.

 Area

 The League's area consists of the city of Newport and the surrounding part of the historic county of Monmouthshire as far west as the county boundary at Bedwas, as far north-west as Abercarn and Wattsville, as far north-east as Sebastopol Bridge, and as far east as Llanwern, and Nash.

-Member clubs 2025–26 and divisions
+Member clubs 2026–27 and divisions

-The league is composed of four divisions plus a Sunday division.
+The league is composed of four divisions.
 The top-level consists of a premier division split into "Premier X" and "Premier Y", and two feeder divisions numbered one and two.